How to Reduce Air Pollution in Honor of Earth Day

 7 Ways to Reduce Your Impact on Air Pollution

 2. Pledge to stop burning trash.
-We have an opportunity to stop burning our trash – with so much information at our fingertips; it is time to figure out alternatives!
+We have an opportunity to stop burning our trash – with so much information at our fingertips, it is time to figure out alternatives!
 A Scout is Clean, and a Scout is Thrifty!

 3. Grow your food and eat local produce and meat.
 Local farmer’s markets are a great place to discover local produce and local meats – they also allow you to try new and different foods (which is excellent for your health!).
 You could also check out local farm-to-table restaurants close to you – make it a fun way to research new ways to use local products!
 Think about it – carting those oranges from Florida to Washington creates way more truck pollution than eating apples or blueberries grown there!